williamtong/TILDA_defect_classification/README.md

 1. Build a model that will detect defects images that contain defects.
 (2-class)
 2. Build a model that will identify the defects in each image.
 (4-class)

-KEY RESULTS
-1. For the 2-class defect detection model, we achieved precision of 0.96 for the good class, and recall of 0.57 for the defect class.
-The Area Under of th Curve (AUC) for the ROC is 0.93.
-2. For the 4-class defect identification, we achieve an overall accuracy of 0.64, with the accuracies of 0.44, 0.60, 0.83, 0.79 for the defect classes of hole, objects, oil spot, thread error.

 OVERVIEW OF DATA
-1. The data is massively imbalanced, with 90.5% if the images being in the “good” class.
+1. The data is massively imbalanced, with 90.5% if the images being in the _good_ class.

 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_all_samples.png' width="800"><p>
 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_defects.png' width="800"><p>